 A lower sender reputation can get your IP blacklisted, which plunges your campaign's deliverability.

-Most ESPs like Mailmodo has a mechanism set up to inform you about the issue and run you through the process of getting it fixed.
+Mailmodo has a mechanism set up to inform you about the issue and run you through the process of getting it fixed.
 They also contact the blacklisting services company to remove names from their lists.

 4. Use double opt-in or confirmed opt-in